The DisplayPipeline type exposes the following members.

 Gets a value indicating whether or not this pipeline is drawing into an OpenGL context.

 Gets a value that indicates whether this pipeline is currently drawing for printing purposes.

 Gets a value that indicates whether this pipeline is currently using an engine that is performing stereo style drawing.
 Stereo drawing is for providing an "enhanced 3-D" effect through stereo viewing devices.

 Gets or sets the current model transformation that is applied to vertices when drawing.

 Gets a value that indicates whether the Model Transform is an Identity transformation.

 Gets the current nested viewport drawing level.
 This is used to know if you are currently inside the drawing of a nested viewport (detail object in Rhino).

-Nest level = 0 Drawing is occuring in a standard Rhino viewport or on the page viewport.
+Nest level = 0 Drawing is occurring in a standard Rhino viewport or on the page viewport.

-Nest level = 1 Drawing is occuring inside a detail view object.
+Nest level = 1 Drawing is occurring inside a detail view object.